 How to travel between Aso and Kumamoto

 The railway tracks of the JR Hohi Line were damaged in the Kumamoto Earthquakes in 2016 between Higo-Ozu and Aso stations.
-The train line is expected to fully reopen by spring 2021.
-In the meantime, it is possible to use the below-mentioned buses between Higo-Ozu and Aso stations (50-60 minutes, 1020 yen one way, not covered by JR passes, departures every 1-2 hours), .
+The train line is scheduled to fully reopen on August 8, 2020.
+In the meantime, it is possible to use the below-mentioned buses between Higo-Ozu and Aso stations (50-60 minutes, 1020 yen one way, not covered by JR passes, departures every 1-2 hours).

-Two types of buses ("Yamabiko" services and "Kyushu Odan" services) travel from Kumamoto (stopping at Kumamoto Station, the Kotsu Center and the airport) to Aso Station before continuing on across Kyushu to Oita and Beppu respectively.
-The one way trip between Kumamoto Station and Aso Station takes around two hours, costs 1500 yen and is covered by the Sun Q Pass.
+Two types of buses ("Yamabiko" services and "Kyushu Odan" services) travel from Kumamoto (stopping at Kumamoto Station, the Sakuramachi Bus Terminal and the airport) to Aso Station before continuing on across Kyushu to Oita and Beppu respectively.
+The one way trip between Kumamoto Station and Aso Station takes around two hours, costs 1530 yen and is covered by the Sun Q Pass.
 "Yamabiko" buses operate once every 1-3 hours, while "Kyushu Odan" buses operate only twice per day.
 Click here for timetables and online reservations for the "Kyushu Odan" buses.

 Above fees and schedules are subject to change.
 For the current yen exchange rate, click here.